This post might have affiliate links, please check out my full disclosure policy.

-This buttercream frosting recipe transforms classic American buttercream into a fresh and fluffy batch of Orange Frosting with REAL orange flavor -no flavoring extracts necessary!
+This buttercream frosting recipe transforms classic American buttercream into a fresh and fluffy batch of Orange Frosting with real and fresh orange flavor -no flavoring extracts necessary!
 This naturally flavored frosting is perfect to top all kinds of cakes and cupcakes!

 As a trained pastry chef, I love mixing and matching cupcakes and cakes with complementary frosting flavors.
 This orange buttercream frosting is one that pairs well with SO many sweet treats -from frosting on top of cupcakes or cakes or sandwiching between cookies!